-Alphabets that became a basis for slavic writing a called glagolitsa and kirillitsa.
-The history of their emerging is unknown totally.
-One can judge upon the ancient form of glagolitsa only approximately as extanted monuments of glagolitsa are no later than the end of the 10-th century.
+Alphabets that became a basis for Slavic writing are called glagolitsa and kirillitsa.
+The history of their beginning is totally unknown.
+One can judge upon the ancient form of glagolitsa only approximately as extanted monuments of glagolitsa are no later than the end of the 10th century.
 Looking through glagolitsa one understands that its forms are very ingenious.
 Symbols as a rule are composed of two elements that are combined one above the other one.

 2. Kirillitsa –ustav (11century)

-Its origin isn’t found out totally as well.
+Its origin isn’t totally known as well.
 The title appeared later than the alphabet.
-There are several theories about kirillitsa origin and their believability has different level.
-Kirill in connection with his touring across slavic countries.
+There are several theories about the origin of kirillitsa and they have different levels of believability.
+Kirill in connection with his touring across Slavic countries.

-In the middle of the 9-th century had definitely composed some new slavic alphabet.
+In the middle of the 9th century Kirill had definitely composed some new Slavic alphabet.
 It`s not known whether it was glagolitsa.
-It was necessary to translate religious texts into slavic language and to do that one should simplify ingeniously complicated and difficult-to-write symbols of glagolitsa and introduce lacking letters for sound denotations in slavic language.
+It was necessary to translate religious texts into the Slavic language and to do that one should simplify ingeniously complicated and difficult-to-write symbols of glagolitsa and introduce lacking letters for sound denotations in the Slavic language.

 3. Semi-ustav (14 c.)

-Semi-ustav is the second type of writing developing from the 14-th century that later replaced ustav.
+Semi-ustav is the second type of writing development from the 14th century that later replaced ustav.
 This type is brighter and more roundish.
-It’s letters are more shallow : has many superscript marks and the whole system of punctuation marks.
+Its letters are shallower: has many superscript marks and the whole system of punctuation marks.
 Letters are more flexible and wide in comparison with ustav writing and have lower and upper.

 Elongations.
-The character of wide-tipped brush using that was applied in writing by ustav type is noticeable much less.
-Semi-ustav was used with cursive and ligature in XIV-XVIII centuries along with other writing styles.
+The character of wide-tipped brush using that was applied in writing by ustav type is much less noticeable.
+Semi-ustav was used with cursive and ligature in the 14th-18th centuries along with other writing styles.

-Moscow became not only a national but also a cultural center in the 15-th century.
-So a district culture of Moscow was getting the nation character.
-Along with growing demand of everyday life the necessity of a new and more simplified style for more convenient writing emerged.
+Moscow became not only a national but also a cultural center in the 15th century.
+So the district culture of Moscow was getting the national character.
+Along with the growing demand of everyday life the necessity of a new and more simplified style for more convenient writing emerged.

 4. Сursive writing (15-17 c.)

-During Ivan the third ruling when land integration and consolidation around Moscow was finished and the national russian state was created with new autocratic regime.
+During Ivan the third’s ruling when land integration and consolidation around Moscow was finished and the national Russian state was created with a new autocratic regime.

-Moscow became not only a national but also a cultural center in the 15-th century.
-So a district culture of Moscow was getting the nation character.
-Along with growing demand of everyday life the necessity of a new and more simplified style for more convenient writing emerged.
+Moscow became not only a national but also a cultural center in the 15th century.
+So the district culture of Moscow was getting the national character.
+Along with a growing demand of everyday life the necessity of a new and more simplified style for more convenient writing emerged.
 That was cursive writing.
 The term “cursive writing ” corresponds to the term of the latin cursive one.
-In the initiatory stage of writing development ancient greeks had writing in a widespread using and partly south-west slavic peoples had it.
-Cursive writing as a separate type of writing emerged in the 15-th century in Russia.
+In the initiatory stage of writing development ancient Greeks had writing in widespread use and partly south-west Slavic people had it.
+Cursive writing as a separate type of writing emerged in the 15th century in Russia.
 Its letters partly bounded with each other differ from letters of writing types with its bright patterns.
 But as letters had different marks and signs and pigtails and additional symbols.

 It was difficult to read texts.
 Although cursive writing reflects semi-ustav and there are little lines that bound letters.

 In the beginning symbols were composed of elongations as it`s peculiar to ustav and semi-ustav.
-In the second half of the 16-th and especially in the beginning of the 17-th century semi-roundish lines became major lines writing.
-If one takes the whole context one can see some elements of greek cursive writing.
+In the second half of the 16th and especially in the beginning of the 17th century semi-roundish lines became major writing lines.
+If one takes the whole context one can see some elements of Greek cursive writing.